Sport in London: Esports

+As mayor, Sadiq Khan announced. an ambition for London to become the global capital of esports, in 2026.

 Other sports

-Recent years have seen cycling in London become increasingly popular.
-Transport for London have taken measures to improve cycling safety, and launched new initiatives, including the Barclays Cycle Hire, Cycle Superhighways, and free cycle training.
-The Lee Valley VeloPark was constructed for the 2012 Olympic and Paralympic Games, and re-opened to the public in March 2014.
-London was a part of the 2007 and 2014 Tour de France.

 Other popular sports include netball, field hockey, basketball, baseball (Croydon Pirates are champions), bowls, snooker, tennis, swimming, motor-racing at Brands Hatch, the Formula E London ePrix, golf, darts, racquets, croquet, squash, horse-racing (Epsom and elsewhere), boxing, wrestling, archery and rink hockey represented by London Rink Hockey Club, playing in England Premier League and representing England in European Competitions at Top Level.

 London also has Inter-county Gaelic football and Hurling teams, which are one of only two outside Ireland to compete in the All-Ireland Senior Football Championship or the All-Ireland Senior Hurling Championship.
 Similarly, London plays host to London Camanachd, one of the few shinty teams outside Scotland which competes in Camanachd Association competitions and English Shinty Association competitions.

 London also hosts three women's roller derby leagues: the London Rockin' Rollers, London Roller Derby, and Croydon Roller Derby.
 All are widely regarded as top teams in Europe, with the London Rollergirls' A and B teams (London Brawling and Brawl Saints) both unbeaten in Europe.

-London also hosts an International Swimming League (ISL) team called the London Roar.
+London has hosted an International Swimming League (ISL) team called the London Roar since 2019.

+London hosted a kabaddi match as part of the World Kabaddi League in 2014.